Netflix/metaflow-docs/docs/metaflow-on-aws/metaflow-sandbox.md

 Only a limited number of sandboxes are available.
 When you sign up, you are added to a waitlist for a private sandbox.
 It may take anywhere between days to weeks to get access to the sandbox.
 We will notify you by email once your sandbox is ready.
 Please [contact us](../introduction/getting-in-touch) if you have any questions about signing up or using the sandbox.

+These sandboxes support scaling up and out in the cloud through AWS Batch and production deployments via AWS Step Functions.
+If you are interested in a Kubernetes-native sandbox, [please reach out to us directly](http://slack.outerbounds.co/).

 ### Choose Your Own Sandbox Adventure

 Here are some ideas that you can try with the sandbox: